biosimulations/biosimulations/docs/users/faqs.md

 **Where does runBioSimulations execute simulations and store their outputs?**

 runBioSimulations executes simulations using a high-performance computing cluster at UConn Health.
-The runBioSimulations user interface is deployed using Netlfiy. runBioSimulations' APIs are deployed using Google Cloud. runBioSimulations stores simulation projects (COMBINE/OMEX archives) and their results in MongoDB Atlas.
+The runBioSimulations user interface is deployed using Netlify. runBioSimulations' APIs are deployed using Google Cloud. runBioSimulations stores simulation projects (COMBINE/OMEX archives) and their results in MongoDB Atlas.

 **Which other tools can I use to execute COMBINE/OMEX archives?
 Are there any limitations executing archives with other tools?**